 The station began with programming from the American Sports Radio Network before eventually becoming an affiliate of ESPN, broadcasting the first drive-time afternoon program, The Fabulous Sports Babe.
 Local programming started immediately with “The Morning Sports Center Show” hosted by Ron Anthony and Scott Harrison.
 WNSP became a Dallas Cowboys Affiliate in 1993 before switching to the New Orleans Saints by mid-season.
 That year WNSP also served as a Chicago Cubs affiliate.

-WNSP began airing two programs in 1994 that still run today!
-Talkin’ Football and My Blood Runs Crimson.
-That same year WNSP became and Auburn affiliate and Mobile’s home for Tiger Football and Basketball.
+“Talkin’ Football,” which is still on the air today, began airing in 1994.
+That same year WNSP became and Auburn affiliate and Mobile’s home for Tiger football and basketball.

-WNSP was purchased in 1997 by Dot Com Plus and moved from 555 Broadcast Drive to 1100 Dauphin Street (The Former Smith Bakery Building).
+WNSP was purchased in 1997 by Dot Com Plus and moved from 555 Broadcast Drive to 1100 Dauphin Street (The former Smith Bakery Building).
 WNSP originates all local broadcasts from Dauphin Street to this day along with sister station WZEW 92.1 FM.

 In March 2015, veteran journalist Randy Kennedy was hired as program director of WNSP and web editor of wnsp.com.